Podcasts like Citation Needed

 Email ****@substack.com

-Apple Rating 4.9/5 Avg Length 53 min Why they are Similar Garbage Brain University is like Citation Needed because both podcasts focus on exploring a wide array of intriguing and unusual topics with a mix of humor and intellectual curiosity.
+Apple Rating 4.9/5 Avg Length 53 min Format Long form Why they are Similar Garbage Brain University is like Citation Needed because both podcasts focus on exploring a wide array of intriguing and unusual topics with a mix of humor and intellectual curiosity.
 They offer their audiences a unique perspective on various subjects, ranging from historical events to science, often presenting information in an entertaining and engaging manner that invites listeners to think differently about the world.

 Get Email Contact